kubedb/docs/docs/guides/zookeeper/update-version/overview.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# updating ZooKeeper version Overview
+# Overview of ZooKeeper Version Update

 This guide will give you an overview on how KubeDB Ops-manager operator update the version of `ZooKeeper` database.